Passenger Jet Catches Fire While Landing At Miami Airport - UrduPoint

 Dramatic video footage showed people being evacuated from the McDonnell Douglas MD-82 aircraft, lying askew on the runway with its nose crumpled as thick black smoke billows from its body.

+The National Transportation Safety Board (NTSB), the US government agency in charge of probing civil aviation accidents, said the airplane's left main landing gear collapsed during landing.

+The plane then "departed the runway" before coming to rest on a grassy area, it said, with a fire breaking out on its right side.

-Red Air, a Dominican budget carrier which only launched in November last year, said the plane was arriving from Santo Domingo when it met with "technical difficulties."
-"Red Air #203 from Santo Domingo had its landing gear in the nose of the plane collapse, which seems to have caused a fire," said a statement on the Miami International Airport's Twitter account.
+Red Air, a Dominican budget carrier which only launched in November last year, said the plane was arriving from Santo Domingo when it met with "technical difficulties."Investigators were able to recover the cockpit voice recorder and flight data recorder from the plane.
+They will additionally examine runway markings and the physical environment.

-The National Transportation Safety Board (NTSB), the US government agency in charge of probing civil aviation accidents, tweeted that its team would arrive in Miami on Wednesday.

-Red Air said there were 130 passengers and 10 crew on board.
+Red Air and the NTSB said there were 130 passengers and 10 crew on board.